Lorraine Kelly - The Exclusive 'We' in Scotland Wot Does Talk In A Particular Way...

 Not a very inclusive country at all, really.

-And we never forget the White Celtic myth, the 'what's ours is ours, what's yours is also ours' ethos regarding the oil, the Barnett Formula, and asymmetric devolution.
+And we never forget the White Celtic myth of 1707, the 'what's ours is ours, what's yours is also ours' ethos regarding the oil, and the Barnett Formula (loathed by its late creator, Lord Joel Barnett), the West Lothian Question, and asymmetric national devolution in general.

-I'd have preferred it if she'd stayed in her own country, bleating away exclusively to the five million or so people there.
-Some of them are very into local dialect.
-Including Nicola Sturgeon.
-To remain in her own land wouldn't have been such a money spinner for Lorraine, but she obviously regards herself as part of an exclusive' 'we' that the vast majority of us aren't.
+Now, I'd have preferred it if she'd stayed in her own country, bleating away exclusively to the five million or so people there.
+Some of them are very into local dialect - including Nicola Sturgeon.
+To remain in her own land wouldn't have been such a money spinner for Lorraine because, despite the Scots' fantasy that Scotland is something huge, its population, as previously mentioned, isn't.
+But Lorraine obviously regards herself as part of an exclusive' 'we' that the vast majority of us aren't.

 UK when suits, Scottish when it doesn't.
-And on St George's Day she can't resist bringing up her own country.
+And on St George's Day she can't resist bringing up her own country - that elite five million people, replete with their own parliament, the Barnett Formula, etc.

-Well, as some dialect adherents say round here in this part of England: 'Hadaway to hame, hinny!'
+Well, as some dialect adherents say round here in this part of England: 'Haddaway to hame, hinny!'

 Comments